leeb003/shwcp/readme.txt

 == Changelog ==

+= 3.3.1 =
+* Added Automatic role selection for new users

 = 3.3.0 =
 * Added print page for individual entries option
 * Added notes capabilities - links and image insertion as well as quite a few other formatting options